Circonvallazione massacre: Attack

-Around 10:00 am on June 16, 1982 a Mercedes coming from Enna, driven by the civilian driver Giuseppe Di Lavore and with on board, the carabinieri Silvano Franzolin, Salvatore Raiti and Luigi Di Barca as well as the inmate Alfio Ferlito, was going in the Palermo ring road and was about to take the junction for the Palermo-Mazara del Vallo motorway, when it was reached by a BMW 520 and an Alfetta 2000 whose occupants opened fire with AK-47 automatic rifles and shotguns; the driver Di Lavore was killed instantly and, for this reason, the Mercedes swerved into the opposite lane and violently collided with a Fiat 500 that coming from the opposite direction, whose occupant, Nunzia Pecorella, was injured.
+Around 10:00 am on June 16, 1982 a Mercedes w115 coming from Enna, driven by the civilian driver Giuseppe Di Lavore and with on board, the carabinieri Silvano Franzolin, Salvatore Raiti and Luigi Di Barca as well as the inmate Alfio Ferlito, was going in the Palermo ring road and was about to take the junction for the Palermo-Mazara del Vallo motorway, when it was reached by a BMW 520 and an Alfetta 2000 whose occupants opened fire with AK-47 automatic rifles and shotguns; the driver Di Lavore was killed instantly and, for this reason, the Mercedes swerved into the opposite lane and violently collided with a Fiat 500 that coming from the opposite direction, whose occupant, Nunzia Pecorella, was injured.
 Franzolin, sitting in the front seat (as Escort Chief), managed to get out of the car holding his pistol in an attempt to return fire but was instantly struck and killed.
-The killers then approached the Mercedes and riddled the remaining occupants and fled from the scene, in the massacre, the killers shot so many rounds, that the victims where almost unrecognizable.
+The killers then approached the Mercedes and riddled the remaining occupants and fled from the scene, in the massacre, the killers shot so many rounds, that the victims were almost unrecognizable.

-The prefect Carlo Alberto Dalla Chiesa arrived at the site of the massacre, having taken office about a month earlier, who barely held back his tears in front of the massacred carabinieri.
+The prefect Carlo Alberto Dalla Chiesa arrived at the site of the massacre.
+Dalla Chiesa, who had taken office about a month earlier, barely held back his tears in front of the massacred carabinieri.